IanTaiAhn/stuff/trip/japan_trip.md

 Day 6 – Thu Apr 23 — Tokyo → Kyoto
 Take the Shinkansen (Nozomi has the mt. fuji views) or (Hikari) ~2.5 hrs.
+From Tokyo Shinagawa station to Kyoto Station
+Book for 10:45 AM.~4hr trip and ryokan check in is 3:00pm
 Check into ryokan:
 Dinner Starts at 6:00 or 6:30 PM at Momijiya Honkan Takao Sansou Mountain Villa Ryokan
 Evening: